Alyssajin/MultiThreadAlbumSystem/Report.md

 ### Single Server vs. Load Balanced Servers

-Comparing **throughput across time** charts below, we notice load balanced servers have the following advantages:
+Comparing **throughput** across time and throughput per second charts below, we notice load balanced servers have the following advantages:
 - Higher throughput
 - More stability in throughput
 - Scalability with increasing load